 Services for Students with Disabilities

 The Daemen College Bookstore (Follett #134), located on the ground floor of Duns Scotus Hall, carries all required and optional textbooks (new and used), as well as study and exam guides.
 Many textbooks are available for rent as well as purchase (please see store for details).
-The Bookstore also carries school supplies, trade books, greeting cards, art supplies, Daemen College clothing, and gifts.
+The Bookstore also carries school supplies, trade books, art supplies, Daemen College clothing, and gifts.
 Research and supplementary texts can be special ordered.
 The campus store accepts cash, Mastercard, Visa, Discover, and American Express.
 We also make arrangements with the office of student accounts to set up “book credit” accounts for students who wish to use their financial aid for the purchase of textbooks and supplies.
-Visit the bookstore on the internet at www.daemen.bkstr.com or from the Daemen home page under “Student Services.”
+Visit the bookstore at daemenshop.com or from the Daemen home page under “Student Services.”
 Computer software may be purchased at educational prices through the Software Shop on the bookstore website.
 The bookstore buys used textbooks year round.
 Bookstore hours during the fall and spring semesters are:

 The Career Services commitment to our students begins the first day on campus and lasts throughout the student’s lifetime.
 The offices provides a multitude of free services and support to prepare and empower students to achieve their career goals.

 The benefit of a small university is Daemen’s personalized approach.
 This student-centered approach includes advising, offering individualized assessments, the iCAP (individual Career Action Plan), leadership programs and networking events as well as career lectures specific to our majors.
 Students have the opportunity to attend many programs on campus, including Recruiters on Campus, professional panel discussions, resume preparation workshops, and networking events.

-Career Services works closely with Global Programs to support international internships as a stand-alone opportunity or added as part of an international educational experience.
+Career Services works closely with Global Programs to support international internships as a stand-alone opportunity or added as part of the international educational experience.
 Students should meet with a Career Services Adviser to explore these opportunities.
 Information about these programs is also provided by GPO throughout the academic year.